RobertDyball/A2SPA/README.md

-# Angular 4 + Bootstrap 4 + ASP.Net Core 1.1, ASP.Net Core 2 SPA
+# Angular 5 + Bootstrap 4 + ASP.Net Core 2 = ASP.Net Core 2 SPA

-NOTE: this is an early release of the VS2017 ASP.Net Core 2 code (see the VS2017_2 folder)
+NOTE: This branch now supports Angular 5 + .Net Core 2.x using VS2017.

+There will no longer be active support for VS2015 nor for earlier versions of .Net Core 1.x VS Code should also work but has not been tested.

-This new ASP.Net 2 version of the code is still rough and in need of cleanup, debugging and does not yet have NSwag / Swagger added back in.
-On the other hand login, logout, password change and the data CRUD functions should work (usually).
+This new version of the code is still rough and a work in progress. (todo: code cleanup, debugging, re-addition of NSwag).
+OPenIdDict implementation in A2SPA supports login, logout and password.
+(Still needto add 2FA and user maintenance).
+Basic data CRUD functions should work (usually).

 What is A2SPA?

-A SPA that uses ASP.Net Core for the backend and Angular 4.0 for the front end.
+A SPA or "Single Page Application" framework that uses ASP.Net Core 2 for the backend and Angular 5.0 for the front end.
+It differs from many implementations of .Net / Angular SPAs by using .Net Core views (allowing use of server-side code including ViewData, data models and tag helpers) instead of 'flat' HTML.

 Following are links to the original article series based on ASP.Net Core 1.1.1 and Angular 4